 The Court, however, agreed that there may be times when it is impossible to distinguish between the individuals who may break public order and those who do not pose a threat.
 “A general order is thus justified but if the action is too general, the order may be questioned by appropriate remedies for which there is ample provision in the law.” [para, 124]

 Nevertheless, the Court noted that “orders passed under Section 144, Cr.P.C. have direct consequences upon the fundamental rights of the public in general.
 Such a power, if used in a casual and cavalier manner, would result in severe illegality.” [para.
 129] Thus, it is imperative to indicate the material facts necessitating the passing of such orders.
-The Court conceded that the State is best placed to assess threats to public order, but they had to exhibit the material facts to justify an order under Section 144 to enable judicial scrutiny and verification of the order’s legitimacy.
+The Court conceded that the State is best placed to assess threats to public order, but it had to exhibit the material facts to justify an order under Section 144 to enable judicial scrutiny and verification of the order’s legitimacy.
 A key consideration is the perceived imminence of the threat and whether invoking Section 144 was the proper remedy to prevent potential harm.
-Magistrates must balance the right and restriction against the right and duty on, and any restrictions must be proportionate, i.e. “never allowed to be excessive either in nature or in time.” [para.
+Magistrates must balance the the right and restriction on the one hand against the right and duty on the other, and any restrictions must be proportionate, i.e. “never allowed to be excessive either in nature or in time.” [para.
 39] Further, “[o]rders passed mechanically or in a cryptic manner cannot be said to be orders passed in accordance with law.” [para.
 134]

 Although the restrictions may have been removed, the Court stated that it cannot ignore noncompliance with the law in this case, as the issue at hand is not just about what happened in Jammu and Kashmir but also about imposing a check on the State.
 The Court reiterated that a government must follow the law if it feels that there is a threat to public order.